Determining how much super you need to retire

 Some of the things you might consider are:

-- How often you would like to travel and the types of holidays
+- How often you would like to travel

-- Downsizing – or upsizing.
-What are your accommodation plans in the future?
+- Downsizing – or upsizing your home

 - The types and frequency of any recreational activities